medusa-project/metaslurper/README.md

 large numbers of entities from any number of source services, and support for new services is straightforward to implement.

-Metaslurper passes along whatever key-value entity metadata the source services make available to the sink service without modifying it.
-The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This decouples the difficult task of metadata mapping from the harvester, and enables it to run with minimal configuration.
+Metaslurper generally passes along whatever key-value entity metadata the source services make available to the sink service without modifying it.
+The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This enables the harvester to run with minimal configuration, and in conjunction with pretty much any mapping process.

 Metaslurper is designed to work in conjunction with the [Metaslurp](https://github.com/medusa-project/metaslurp) sink service, but sink